Menu

 7:00 – 8:00 a.m.
 Breakfast at hotels

 8:00 a.m.
-Shuttles from the Hampton to Fed Hall, University of Waterloo and registration
+Shuttles from the Hampton Inn and Delta Hotel to Federation Hall, University of Waterloo.

 11:45 a.m. – 12:45 p.m.
 Indigenous curated lunch